 2. Special expenses

 Expenses paid in addition to child support are called extraordinary expenses.
-The share of the expense paid by each parent is calculated proportionately to the parents’ guideline incomes.
+The share of the expense each parent pays is calculated proportionately to the parents’ guideline incomes.
 For example, they include expenses such as:

 - child care expenses,